tuxonice/state-machine/README.md

 - Successful Negotiation: An agreement is reached on the terms (moves from Offer/Negotiation to Contract Signing).
 - Deal Completed: The contract is signed, and the deal is closed (moves from Contract Signing to Deal Closed).
 - No Suitable Property Found: No property was found, or the client is no longer interested (moves from Property Search to Client Exit).
-- Client Declines Offer: Client declines the offer after viewing properties (moves from Offer/Negotiation to Client Exit).
+- Client Declines Offer: Client declines the offer after viewing properties (moves from Offer Negotiation to Client Exit).
 - Client Walks Away: Client decides to leave the process at any stage (transitions to Client Exit from any previous state).

 #### Explanation: